 Acetylcholinesterase inhibitors increase the level of acetylcholine, a neurotransmitter that plays an important role in attention, learning, and memory.
 Acetylcholinesterase inhibitors are approved by FDA to treat cognitive dysfunction in Alzheimer’s and used off-label in MS to enhance cognition.
 Acetylcholinesterase inhibitors prescribed for MS include:

 Benzodiazepines are sedative agents used as second-line treatment for MS-related spasticity and sleep disorders.
 Benzodiazepines have a high risk for addiction and FDA has not specifically approved them for MS. Benzodiazepines prescribed off-label include:

 Stimulants increase dopamine levels in the brain and are FDA-approved medications for sleep disorders (narcolepsy).
-Stimulants have potential for addiction.
-Stimulants prescribed off-label for treatment of fatigue and cognitive dysfunction associated with MS include:
+Stimulants have the potential for addiction.
+Stimulants prescribed off-label for the treatment of fatigue and cognitive dysfunction associated with MS include:

 - Modafinil (Provigil)

 Anticonvulsants are anti-seizure medications that inhibit the hyperactivity of neurons in the brain.
 Anticonvulsants are used off-label for MS to treat neuropathic pain, tremors, muscle spasticity, and spasms.
 Anticonvulsants include:

 SNRIs work by increasing the level of serotonin and norepinephrine, two important neurotransmitters that regulate mood.
 SNRIs are approved by FDA to treat depression and several types of pain syndromes.
 Commonly prescribed SNRIs treat pain and depression associated with MS is: